aridiosilva/DesignPrinciplesAndPatterns/README.md

 - **Memento (283)** - Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.
 It describes how to encapsulate and save the internal state of an object so that the object can be restored to that state later.
 The pattern stipulates that Memento objects must define two
 interfaces: a restricted one that lets clients hold and copy mementos, and a privileged one that only the original object can use to store and retrieve state in the memento.

 - **Observer (293)** - Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+Observer (293) involves run-time structures that are often hard to understand unless you know the pattern.

 - **Prototype (117)** - Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.